Jobhdez/core/README.md

 to a low level AST whose instructions are explicit x86-64 instructions.

 ## Purpose for writing this compiler
 This compiler was done for fun and to learn about assembly and low level details.
 Thanks to this project now I have a rough idea of how the assembly looks for the constructs that I implemented.
-This project was a quick experiment to get an idea of how to to build a compiler and I accomplished this goal so I am not going to keep improving it.:)
+This project was a quick experiment to get an idea of how to to build a compiler.
+My initial intention was to quickly generate the x86 AST for some simple programs -- i.e., the constructs above in isolation.
+As a result, nested constructs cannot be compiled.

 ## Getting Started
 **Dependencies**: